Sunday, February 28, 2021

 replacing die Demonstrierenden in Myanmar with die Demonstrant'innen, marking a hiatus behind the "t."
 What a mess!

-Recently The Guardian reported that the Brighton and Sussex University Hospital (BSUH) is the first in the UK to formally implement a gender-inclusive language policy for its maternity services department — which will now be known as "perinatal services."
+The Guardian recently reported that the Brighton and Sussex University Hospital (BSUH) is the first in the UK to formally implement a gender-inclusive language policy for its maternity services department — now known as "perinatal services."

 BSUH follows in their approach the British Medical Association, which said pregnant women should not be called "expectant mothers" but "pregnant people" as it could offend intersex and transgender men.